 I’ve posted this Bible reading plan before.
 We use it in The Crowded House Sheffield.
-If you’ve been using it then you’ll be interested in this postcard-sized version of the plan for 2014.
+If you’ve been using it then you’ll be interested in postcard-sized weekly reading plan for 2015.
 If you’re not reading through the Bible then the approach of the new year is a good time to review your Bible reading habits.
 Here are a couple of old posts on why that would be a good idea – Hearing God Speak and Must I Read My Bible Every Day?

 This plan has a number of differences from other plans.

 The plan specifies a number of chapters for each week rather than for each day.
 This makes it more flexible.
 You can read a chapter or two each day or you can read it in two or three sittings.
 Or you can set out reading a chapter a day and then catch up at the weekend.
 It means it fits more readily around people’s lifestyle.